At times, when you are immersed in a book, a movie, or a conversation, something in the experience transports you to a different place and time.

 Here are random things about me:

-- I’m predominantly introvert.
-I love people, but my energy drains much faster when I’m in a crowd than when I’m on my own.
+- I’m predominantly an introvert.
+I love people, but my energy drains much faster when I’m in gatherings.
+I would later need to hide somewhere to recuperate.

 - I can’t get myself excited about cars.
 I once tried to be like other cool guys and watched Top Gear.
 After 10 minutes, I fell asleep.